meegta/RemoteGoogleTestAdapter/README.md

 ## Contact

-For any inquiries or support, please contact [kpamafrederic@gmail.com].
+For any inquiries or support, please a53cde9177c163688dd39acf83cea92f3ae5d2c4 [kpamafrederic@gmail.com].

 ---